 People often write to me with questions about knee and shoulder surgery, recovery, and research.
 I’ve put together this list of frequently asked questions to help you find the answers you need.

-I do telehealth visits to discuss surgery once you have uploaded an MRI and X-rays, just call my office at 212-606-1725 to discuss.
+I do telehealth visits to discuss surgery once you have uploaded an MRI and X-rays; just call my office at 212-606-1725 to make an appointment to discuss the results!

 Cartiheal is approved in patients with degenerative cartilage lesions; I think it is a good option in those with bone edema or a bone/cartilage lesion, especially in those over 35.
 Matrix-associated autologous chondrocyte implantation (MACI) is indicated for repair of single or multiple cartilage defects and requires two operations.